EliahKagan/palgoviz/basics/sll.md

 #### Do our keys compare equal to themselves?

+Comparing a key to itself compares its `value` weakref to itself and its `next_node` weakref to itself.
+The key is self-equal if and only if each of those weak references is self-equal.

-As stated above in *Weak reference equality comparison semantics*, because we are assuming self-equality, weak references that refer to the same object are always equal, both before and after the object dies.
-A weak reference certainly refers to the same object it refers to.
-So it is equal to itself.
-Thus a key's `value` weakref is equal to itself, and its `next_node` weakref is equal to itself.
+As detailed above in *Weak reference equality comparison semantics*, a dead weak reference compares equal to itself, and a live weak reference delegates equality comparison to the referent, which we assume is self-equal.

 So the key is equal to itself.

 #### Do our keys compare *un*equal to all other keys?